 Understanding Retirement Community Costs

-Before exploring financing options, you must first understand the types of costs associated with senior living communities.
+Before Dorothy and I even considered financing options, I knew we had to map out every single cost associated with senior living communities.
 These costs vary significantly based on the community type, location, level of care, and included amenities.
-Typically, you will encounter one-time entrance fees and recurring monthly fees.

 Entrance Fees

 Many retirement communities, especially Continuing Care Retirement Communities (CCRCs), require an upfront entrance fee.
 This fee often secures your residence, guarantees access to future care services at predictable rates, and may be partially or fully refundable upon leaving the community.
-Entrance fees can range widely, from $100,000 to over $1,000,000, depending on the community’s prestige, location, and contract type.

 Monthly Fees